albanie/mcnRFCN/README.md

 by Jifeng Dai, Li, Yi, Kaiming He, and Jian Sun (NIPS.
 2016).
 ```

-The implementation is based on the `py-caffe` implementation made
+The implementation is based on the `py-caffe` code made
 [available](https://github.com/Orpine/py-R-FCN) by [Yuwen Xiong](https://github.com/YuwenXiong).
 Pre-trained models released with the caffe code which have been imported into matconvnet can be downloaded [here](http://www.robots.ox.ac.uk/~albanie/models.html#r-fcn-models).

 ### Demo